Raathigesh/Raathigesh.github.io/_posts/2016-03-13-Redux-Simplified.md

 #### Actions
 User interface can trigger actions.
 When an action is triggered, it could change the application state.

-An action have two properties, the type of the action and the data required to change the state.
+An action in Redux have two properties, the type of the action and the data required to change the state.
 Type of the action is a string value.
 But this value should be unique amount all the actions.
-Two actions can't have the same name.
+Two actions can't have the same type.

 An Example redux action.
 The type of the below action is 'SET_AUTHORIZE' and the data is 'true'.